dabit3/build-an-authenticated-api-with-cdk/README.md

 ![IAM Permissions](images/privileges.png)

-We will be working from a terminal using a [Bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) to run CDK CLI commands to provision infrastructure and also to run a local version of the Next.js app and test it in a web browser.
+We will be working from a terminal using a [Bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) to run CDK CLI commands to provision and deploy infrastructure.

 > To view the CDK pre-requisite docs, click [here](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)